mbuczko/cerber-oauth2-provider/README.md

 ### Forms

-To complete some of OAuth2-flow actions like web based authentication or asking user for approval, Cerber makes use of following templates to render corresponding HTML pages:
+To complete some of OAuth2-flow actions like web based authentication or asking user for approval, Cerber picks up following templates to render corresponding HTML pages:

  * [templates/cerber/login.html](./resources/templates/cerber/login.html) - used to render authentication form.
  * [templates/cerber/authorize.html](./resources/templates/cerber/authorize.html) - used to render an user's approval/rejection form to grant (or not) certain permissions.